dangarmat/dangarmat.github.io/_posts/2017-12-30-Calories-vs-Sleep.md

 ## Introduction

-Last few months I've gained some weight so I'm curious if Analytics can give insight and show opportunities to get my BMI to normal weight.
+Last few months I've gained some weight so I'm curious if analytics can give insight and show opportunities to get my BMI to normal weight.
 As a first step, an inquiry into a hypothesis about calories vs. sleep.

 ### Bottom line up front